massalabs/station/CONTRIBUTING.md

     ```

 Following these linting and formatting guidelines will ensure a consistent code style and maintain the overall code quality of MassaStation.

+### Developer guide

+If you want to change the network to which Massa Station will connect and the DNS contract address you can change the file
+`int/config/config_network.yaml` and compile Massa Station again with `task build`.